John's Turkey with Stuffing

 Remove turkey from the bag and collect the drippings in a large bowl and throw the bag away.
 Let the turkey rest for 30 minutes prior to carving.
 Remove stuffing from cavities prior to carving and place in a serving bowl to serve.

 While turkey is cooking, the gravy can be made.
 After the giblets have been simmering for an hour, remove the giblets and slice the heart, liver and gizzard In small cubes, Strip the meat from the neck and add all of this meat back to the chicken broth and turn heat off.
 Salt and pepper to taste.
 After removing the turkey from the oven, bring the giblets and broth to a boil and add in the turkey drippings.
 Take 2 tbsp of cornstarch and dissolve in ½ cup of water.
-While the gravy is boiling, still in the cornstarch slurry to thicken the gravy.
+While the gravy is boiling, stir in the cornstarch slurry to thicken the gravy.
 Gravy can be served as is or it can be strained to remove the giblets if preferred.
+If straining it is best to strain prior to thickening the gravy.

 Slice turkey and place on a platter and serve along with the stuffing and homemade gravy.
 Enjoy!